Jeans: History

-Fabric
+Fabrics

 A traditional women's Genoese dress in "blue jeans" (1890s).
 Palazzo Spinola di Pellicceria, Genoa, Italy.

+Indigo dyed cotton textiles have been produced and traded from India for millennia, the textiles becoming known, in the 18th century, as ‘blue goods’ in English, or ‘guinée’ in French, and were a core trade good of the Indian Ocean, and Atlantic slave trades.
+Nearly all indigo, needed for dyeing, came from indigo bush plantations in India, until replaced by indigo synthesis methods developed in Germany in 1878.

-Research on the trade of jean fabric shows that it emerged in the cities of, Nîmes, France followed by then Genoa, Italy.
-Gênes, the French word for Genoa, might be the origin of the word "jeans".
-In Nîmes, weavers tried to reproduce jean fabric but instead developed a similar twill fabric that became known as denim, "de Nîmes", meaning "from Nîmes".
+Research on the trade of jean fabric shows that it emerged in the city of Genoa, Italy, in the 16th century, followed by Nîmes, France, in the 17th century.
 Genoa's jeans fabric was a fustian textile of "medium quality and of reasonable cost", very similar to cotton corduroy for which Genoa was famous, and was "used for work clothes in general".
 The Genoese navy equipped its sailors with jeans, as they needed a fabric that could be worn wet or dry.
+Gênes, the French word for Genoa, is the origin of the word "jeans".
+In Nîmes, weavers tried to reproduce jean fabric but instead developed a similar twill fabric that became known as denim, "de Nîmes", meaning "from Nîmes".
 Nîmes's "denim" was coarser, considered higher quality, and was used "for over garments such as smocks or overalls".
 In 1576, a quantity of "jean fustians" arrived into the port of Barnstaple on a vessel from Bristol.
-Nearly all indigo, needed for dyeing, came from indigo bush plantations in India until the late 19th century.
-It was replaced by indigo synthesis methods developed in Germany.

 Copper rivets for reinforcing pockets are a characteristic feature of blue jeans.

 By the 17th century, jean was a crucial textile for working-class people in Northern Italy.
 This is seen in a series of genre paintings from around the 17th century attributed to an artist now referred to as the Master of the Blue Jeans.
 The ten paintings depict impoverished scenes with lower-class figures wearing a fabric that looks like denim.
 The fabric would have been Genoese jean, which was cheaper.
 Genre painting came to prominence in the late 16th century, and the non-nobility subject matter in all ten paintings places them among others that portray similar scenes.

-Dungaree, a type of fabric, was mentioned for the first time in the 17th century, when it was referred to as coarse calico cloth, often colored blue but sometimes bleached white, worn by impoverished workers in what was then a region of Bombay, India a dockside village called Dongri.
+Dungaree, a type of fabric, was mentioned for the first time in 1613, when it was referred to as coarse calico cloth, often colored blue but sometimes bleached white, worn by impoverished workers in what was then a region of Bombay, India a dockside village called Dongri.
 This cloth was "dungri" in Hindi.
 Dungri was exported to England and used for manufacturing of cheap, robust working clothes such as overalls.
 In English, the word "dungri" became pronounced as "dungaree".
 It was used by utility workers of the US Navy throughout World War I. Dungaree was replaced with denim, a textile named after the Nîmes, that gained popularity after being manufactured by Jacob W. Davis.